COVID-19: financial support for the cultural sector

 - if you have personal savings or other financial resources that are directly withdrawable (fixed assets like property not included).

 Tonk is an extra measure implemented for people that do not qualify for the existing aid packages or are not able to make ends meet with the existing ones.
 The Tonk will be implemented retroactively starting on 1 January 2021.
-This means that you can get support for the first two months of 2021 as well.
+This means that you can get support for the first months of 2021 as well.
+The scheme ends on 30 June 2021.

 The Dutch government has indicated that leniency measures will be taken to support institutions receiving a subsidy from the basic cultural infrastructure (BIS) 2017-2020 or the Heritage Act.
 Various funds, such as the Performing Arts Fund, Creative Industries Fund NL, Mondriaan Fund, Netherlands Film Fund, Dutch Foundation for Literature, Cultural Participation Fund, and various private funds will also do this.
 They have stated that they will act generously in the reporting of subsidised activities: the fact that planned activities could not take place due to the coronavirus will not be charged to subsidised parties.
 Please do note that different funds have different guidelines regarding cancelled activities.
 As a beneficiary person or organisation, you must contact the fund.
 Be sure to check the website of the relevant fund to do this.